 You are either in Satan’s camp or God’s camp.
 Again, let me ask you – how is Satan’s camp working out for you?

 Sometimes we have to right the wrongs before we are free from worry.
 Have you amassed a bunch of credit card debt and now can’t pay your bills? (get a 2nd job, halt all spending and pay them off.
-I have a few budget posts HERE).
+I have a few money & budget posts.
 Are you afraid your husband will leave? (find out why he is unhappy, and make changes in your life if at all possible).
 Are you worried that you will not have enough money to retire? (take stock of your finances, cut back on spending, sell your house and get a less expensive one, drive used cars, don’t think about what others have).
 Are you afraid the IRS will audit your tax return? (make sure you have all your receipts and have been honest in your deductions).

 I found this on the internet many times while I was doing research for this post –